damerell/prboomX/README.md

 * Option to skip QuickSave/QuickLoad confirmation prompt
 * Option to fix the Blockmap bug (uses blockmap bug fix from Terry Hearst, adapted from similar PR for Woof)
 * Option to change player automap arrow to a chevron shape (easier to see direction at a distance)
+* Option to announce reaching 100% kills, items and/or secrets
 * [COMPLVL](https://doomwiki.org/wiki/COMPLVL) lump support for supported compatibility levels
 * Note-taking console command
     * Jot down quick notes while playtesting.
 Notes go into a dated text file in the current working directory.